decentraland/documentation/content/creator/sdk7/alpha-testing-guidelines.md

 You can deploy scenes with SDK7 using `dcl deploy` the same as any scene with SDK6.

 {{< hint warning >}}
-**📔 Note**   Please note that this is not yet a stable version.
+**📔 Note**:  Please note that this is not yet a stable version.
 Breaking changes are possible, so avoid using this version for scenes that are of critical importance.
 {{< /hint >}}

 ## Example scenes